saltastroops/data-archive-backend/docs/server_setup.md

 ```

 ### Setup the UFW
-You migh face firewall issues, below is one solution but you may required further steps.
+You might face firewall issues, below is one solution but you may require further steps.

 Enable [UFW](https://help.ubuntu.com/community/UFW) (a firewall configuration tool for iptables that is included with Ubuntu by default) with the default set of rules.